Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do I need to get pre-approved for OAC financing?

-It’s possible to get pre-approved for OAC financing and can save you significant time and effort.
+It’s possible to get pre-approved for OAC financing, which can save you significant time and effort.
 Armed with the knowledge of what loans you qualify for, you can streamline the hunt for a vehicle.
 Keep in mind that each dealership does its own OAC check.
-Pick the dealership first, then get pre-approval.
+So, you may have to pick the dealership first, then get pre-approval.

 Can I get a good rate without OAC financing?